zDevelopers/UHPlugin/README.md

          ![viewed from the surface](http://amaury.carrade.eu/files/Minecraft/Plugins/UH/UHPlugin_Wall_Surface.png)
          ![in a cave](http://amaury.carrade.eu/files/Minecraft/Plugins/UH/UHPlugin_Wall_Cave.png)
          (using the default configuration).
+    - The generated wall can be either circular or squared.
     - The players are blocked inside the wall, even if the wall is broken or not generated.
        - If WorldBorder is present, it is automatically configured.
        - Else, the plugin will check itself if a player is outside the border (not recommended, use WorldBorder if possible!).
     - The border can eaily be set during the game with `/uh border set <diameter>`
-    - To anticipate a new border size, a warning can be send to all players out of this future border with `/uh border warning. <futureDiameter>` every 90 seconds (by default, you can change the delay in the config).
+    - To anticipate a new border size, a warning can be send to all players out of this future border with `/uh border warning <futureDiameter>` every 90 seconds (by default, you can change the delay in the config).
+    - The time left to go inside the next border can be included in this message (`/uh border warning <futureDiameter> [minutesBeforeReduction]`).
         ![message broadcasted to the players outside](http://amaury.carrade.eu/files/Minecraft/Plugins/UH/UHPlugin_Border_Warning.png)
     - You can list the players outside a given border with `/uh border check <diameter>`; this command gives a very light info (list of players outside plus "far", "close" or "very close") because the administrator can play.
  - **Gameplay tweaks** (all optional, see configuration file)
     - The golden melon is crafted using a gold block instead of eight gold nuggets.
        ![Craft golden melon](http://amaury.carrade.eu/files/Minecraft/Plugins/UH/UHPlugin_Craft_GlisteringMelon.png)